agile-lab-dev/whitefox/docsite/docs/deployment/README.md

 images at each push on the main branch, therefore you can pick the runtime of your choice, pull the image from the registry, and you're good to go.

-To make things even easier, we will collect in this section, ready to go guides in order to deploy whitefox.
+To make things even easier we will collect ready to go guides on deploying whitefox in this section.

 Right now we feature the following platforms:
 - [Amazon lightsail](lightsail.md)